na-na-hi/renget/archive/utpgo.md

 The Castle's interior was much more different than what she was used to; she was looking forward to exploring it again and let her mind wander as she followed the group, lamenting their slow pace and pinching her fingers.
 Leading the students to the Great Hall, Hagrid opened the large doors, making a grand entrance to the applause of the teachers and older students.
-Margaret winced at the loud noise and scanned the room: It was a lot different, not better or worse; she smiled at the enchanted ceiling and its beautiful, starry night sky.
+Margaret winced at the loud noise and scanned the room: It was very different, not better or worse; she smiled at the enchanted ceiling and its beautiful, starry night sky.
 "*Welcome, welcome, students!
 Today will most certainly be a life defining and magical day for all of you and it is my duty, as Professor McGonagall, Headmistress of Hogwarts School of Witchcraft and Wizardry, to make sure you will remember this day forever!*" she waved her impressive wand at the end of her sentence and conjured a stool with an old hat under thunderous applause.

 Sorting students after students in alphabetical order, the crowd slowly thinned out; Margaret felt much more at ease than she was last time; though she was worried about the Hat, especially because the ghosts had been staring at her and whispering for while, interrupting themselves only to join the applause.